 fourth stage, the peaches and cream stage.
 They will come to see that Scripture is their greatest comfort, their greatest guide, their greatest communication from God.
 Practical steps will be given on how to get more

 Note: This seminar is also offered, as a choice, in the conference 3 category.

 This topic is being developed by Donna.
 It can be for a one hour speech, or developed for a weekend retreat.
 The main theme comes from 1 Peter 5:8-9:

 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world."

 This conference if for women who are interested in studying a particular religion, whether that be Mormonism, Jehovah's Witness, Catholicism, Judaism, and others.
+After learning the basics of a particular religion, we will also look at how to share with those in their particular religious persuasion.
 If you desire to discuss this further with Donna, feel free to send her an email.

 What Others Have Said